-- Island Gateway to consist of either a series of signage walls or a single wall in an island median. - Corner Gateway-Major decorative walls and/or columns at corners with possible signage in island median. - Corner Gateway-Minor column on each side of the street adjacent to sidewalk. - City Gateway-Commercial Block specific reference to commercial block at Mississauga Rd. and Mayfield Rd. with similar treatment to Corner Gateway Major. - Bridge Crossing wall at each end of the bridge rail on both sides of the crossing. - Feature Columns Mixed-Use Nodes column at each corner of the intersection and columns or walls within the island median. - Trailhead Marker/Vista Blocks single small wall adjacent to trail entry. - · Park Entry combination of walls and/or columns associated with other landscape features. - Window Street columns at entry points along decorative metal fence and at transition point between metal fence and wood privacy fence. - SWM Pond Marker single small wall adjacent to pedestrian access point. - Special Element single wall or column or a combination that will be used to define unique aspects typically found within Town Square's, such as the Clarke Homestead commemoration.
+- Corner Gateway-Major decorative walls and/or columns at corners. - Corner Gateway-Minor columns at corners. - Bridge Crossing wall at each end of the bridge rail on both sides of the crossing. - Feature Columns Mixed-Use Nodes column at each corner of the intersection. - Trailhead Marker single small wall adjacent to trail entry. - Park Entry combination of walls and/or columns associated with other landscape features. - Window Street columns at entry points along decorative metal fence, where additional columns may be desired from an aesthetic or support standpoint, and at transition points between metal fence and wood privacy fence. - SWM Pond Marker single small wall adjacent to pedestrian access point.